yaobviously/hanson_app/README.md

 The chat UI is created using Streamlit and Streamlit chat.
 Everything else is done using OpenAI, Pandas and Numpy.

 # Requirements
 OpenAI
 Pandas
 NumPy
 Streamlit
 Streamlit Chat

 # Installation
 Clone the repository
 Install the required packages using pip install -r requirements.txt

 # Usage
 Run streamlit run app.py
-Open the URL provided in the terminal in your web browser Start chatting with the bot
+Open the URL provided in the terminal in your web browser
+Start chatting with the bot

 # Acknowledgements
-Robin Hanson for providing the blogging corpus and the Grabby Aliens paper OpenAI for providing the GPT-3.5 architecture used by the chatbot NumPy for providing the vector computations
-Streamlit and Streamlit Chat for providing the chat UI
+Robin Hanson for providing the blogging corpus and the Grabby Aliens paper, OpenAI for providing the GPT-3.5 architecture used by the chatbot, NumPy for providing the vector computations, and Streamlit and Streamlit Chat for providing the chat UI

-#License
+# License
 This repository is licensed under the MIT License.